Sic Parvis Magna Sample Chapter—The Heretic

 A small smile appeared on his lips.

 “Hello, Mother!
 Stew smells great, Grandmother!”
-He went to the basin in the corner to wash up, just like he always had.
+He went to the basin in the corner to wash up, just like he always did.

 Read the next scene, from the historical fiction novel Sic Parvis Magna, “Family Dinner”